TBD54566975/developer.tbd.website/docs/web5/learn/protocols.md

 ## Protocols in Practice

-To use a protocol in your app, you’ll need to install that protocol to your app.
+To use a protocol in your app, you’ll need to install that protocol to your DWN.
 You can do so using the following snippet that leverages our [web5.js](https://github.com/TBD54566975/web5-js) library:

 ```js
 const { protocol } = await web5.dwn.protocols.configure({